kchua/kchua.github.io/index.md

 My interests include reinforcement learning, machine learning, as well as pure mathematics.

-This semester, I am a TA for EECS 126, an upper-division course on probability and random processes.
+I will be TAing once again for EECS 126, an upper-division course on probability and random processes, this upcoming spring semester!

 You may reach me at kchua (at) berkeley (dot) edu.